White Sox sparkplug Madrigal out for year after surgery

 Hall of Fame manager Tony La Russa had frequently praised Madrigal for his aggressive, scrappy style.

-”The surgery went well,” La Russa said. ”To have the surgery, I think in the long term for him and for us, it clears away some uncertainty,’ he said.

-”This way he can take his time and make sure he’s 100%,” he said.

-Danny Mendick, who started Tuesday night against Tampa Bay, and Leury Garcia were expected to share second base in Madrigal’s absence.
+Danny Mendrick and Leury García were expected to share second base in Madrigal’s absence.

 Center fielder Luis Robert is out with torn right hip flexor and also could be back late in the season.